Self-interacting quantum electron: Introduction

-Fundamental observation of quantum interference shows that variation in quantum setup leads generally to deformation of interference patterns.
-Quantum formalism generally shows that two setups $S_1$ and $S_2$ where participated say, electrons, generate two different amplitudes $|S_1>$ and $|S_2>$ of outcome event.
-There are infinite number of different setups $S_1, S_2, ..., S_p,...$ and not only in the sense of different space-time position but in the sense of different parameters of fields, using devices, etc. Symmetries relative space-time transformations of whole setup have been studied in ordinary quantum theory.
-Such symmetries reflects, say, the \emph{first order of relativity}: the physics is same if any \emph{complete setup} subject (kinematical, not dynamical!) shifts, rotations, boosts as whole in single Minkowski space-time.
+The fundamental observation of quantum interference shows that variation in the quantum setup leads generally to deformation of interference patterns.
+Quantum formalism generally shows that two setups $S_1$ and $S_2$ generate two different amplitudes $|S_1>$ and $|S_2>$ of outcome event.
+There are an infinite number of different setups $S_1, S_2, ..., S_p,...$ and not only in the sense of different space-time position but also in the sense of different parameters of fields, using devices, etc. Symmetries relative to the space-time transformations of whole setup have been studied in ordinary quantum theory.
+Such symmetries reflect, say, the \emph{first order of relativity}: the physics is same if any \emph{complete setup} is subject to kinematical shifts, rotations, boosts as a whole in single Minkowski space-time.

 Further thinking leads to conclusion that there is a different type of symmetry (\emph{second order of relativity or ``super-relativity"} \cite{Le1,Le2,Le3}).
-It may be formulated initially on the intuitive level as the invariance of physical properties of ``quantum particles" , i.e. their quantum numbers like mass, spin, charge, etc., lurked behind two amplitudes $|S_1>, |S_2>$.
-Say, physical properties of electrons are the same in both setups $S_1$ and $S_2$ but they are hidden in amplitudes of different outcomes.
+It may be formulated initially on the intuitive level as the invariance of physical properties of ``quantum particles" , i.e. their quantum numbers like mass, spin, charge, etc., underlying the two amplitudes $|S_1>, |S_2>$.
+Physical properties of electrons are the same in both setups $S_1$ and $S_2$ but they may be hidden in amplitudes of different outcomes.
 Presumably the invariant content of these properties may be kept if one makes the infinitesimal variation of some ``flexible quantum setup" that may be reached by small variation of some fields or adjustment of tuning devices.